 - 3. The student must be cleared with a minimum competency level of 80%, as is supported by the ASRT. - 4.
 If a student must repeat any of the images while trying to obtain clearance, that examination will not be allowed as a clearance.
 No repeats are allowed while obtaining clearance. - 5.
 The student will be permitted two (2) attempts for each clearance (original + 1 recycle).
 If the student is not successful in two attempts, the requirements for clinical performance have not been met.
 This constitutes failure of clinical education. - 6.
 The student may request clearance of any of the exams indicated for the specific semester of enrollment or previous semesters of enrollment.
 (Each semester is equal to a category.) - 7.
 The student must clear the specific number of clearances per semester to ensure successful completion of the specific clinical education.
 All clearances must be completed on the last scheduled image critique session!
 If the student does not have the required clearances by the last critique, they will fail the course. - 8.
 The student may not request complete clearance of any of the exams indicated for subsequent semesters. - 9.
 In addition to complying with the clearance procedure, the student must maintain satisfactory clinical participation, as is indicated by the semester objectives and the ongoing evaluation processes. - 10.
 It is the student's responsibility to ensure the maintenance of an accurate and up-to-date record of clearances, as is maintained by the clinical coordinator and program director. - 11.
 The program director reserves the right to approve on an individual basis. - a.
 Waiver of the 2 trials for limited specific examination area or when completing a final - b.
-Clearances to be obtained in the campus energized laboratory - 12.
+Clearances to be obtained in the campus energized laboratory - c.
+Obtaining only 1 trial prior to clearance starting the 3rd semester - 12.
 Pediatric clearance classification: 6 and under. - 13.
 Geriatric patients are considered at least 65 years old and physically or cognitively impaired because of aging. - 14.
 Pediatric orthopedic and portable extremity can be any combination of extremity exams. - 15.
 Clearances will be completed ASAP. - 16.
 Trauma clearances are defined as the following:

-Trauma shoulder must include a scapular Y, Transthoracic or Axillary view, Trauma upper extremity cannot be a shoulder, Trauma requires modifications in positioning due to injury with monitoring of the patient's condition. - 17.
-DIGITAL FLUORO CLEARANCES clearances may be obtained on digital exams even if no overhead images are taken. - Emphasis will be placed on exam procedure, equipment manipulation, preparation for the exam, assistance to the patient and assistance to the radiologist - Images for review may be obtained from another exam or use a textbook for reference - 18.
+Trauma shoulder must include a scapular Y, Transthoracic or Axillary view, \ Trauma upper extremity cannot be a shoulder, \Trauma requires modifications in positioning due to injury with monitoring of the patient's condition. - 17.
+DIGITAL FLUORO CLEARANCES clearances may be obtained on digital exams even if no overhead images are taken. - Emphasis will be placed on exam procedure, equipment manipulation, preparation for the exam, assistance to the patient and assistance to the radiologist - Images for review may be obtained from another exam or use a textbook for reference - The specific fluoro check list must be followed for completion of clearance' - 18.
 One elective must be from the Head category and two electives from Fluoroscopy section.